Gluten Free Thanksgiving Recipes

 3. Place 3 tablespoons olive oil in a stockpot over medium heat.
 Add onions and sauté until translucent, about 5 to 8 minutes.
 Add garlic and sauté for approximately 2 minutes.
 Add thyme, bay leaves, diced apple, salt and pepper and sauté 2 to 3 minutes.
 Add squash and carrots and continue to sauté another 2 minutes.
 Stir in chicken broth and 1½ cups water.
 Reduce heat to a low simmer and let cook 25 to 30 minutes or until carrots and squash are tender.

 4. Remove soup from heat.
 Puree soup with a hand-held blender or in small batches in a blender.
 (Be careful when handling hot liquids in a blender.)
 If soup is too thick, thin to desired consistency with additional water or stock.
 Add apple cider vinegar.
 Check seasoning and adjust salt and vinegar, to taste.
 Return soup to saucepan and reheat on low heat, if necessary.
-Serve soup hot, topped with crispy kale.
+Serve this gluten free, dairy free soup hot, topped with crispy kale.

 Each serving contains 203 calories, 10g total fat, 1g saturated fat, 0g trans fat, 0mg cholesterol, 94mg sodium, 28g carbohydrate, 5g fiber, 5g protein.